ShadowLp174/stt-example-bot/README.md

   - There are: `play, pause, resume, skip, shuffle, list`
   - For example: `music play <some song>`

+## Voice Transcriber

+The voice transcriber used to translate the spoken things to text is also available as an independent module.
+Look it up on [Github](https://github.com/shadowlp174/discord-stt) or on [NPM](https://www.npmjs.com/package/discord-speech-to-text).

 *This bot is not perfect.
 Please contact me through GitHub or similar if you have any problems :)*